Unpaid Sales Commission Disputes Involving Sales Representatives and Independent Wholesale Sales Representatives

 5. An employer generally may not interpret or implement a sales commission or bonus plan in a way that causes a forfeiture of an employee’s right to an earned commission.

-These claims must be brought within short time frames.
+Claims for sales commissions must be brought within specific time frames.
 As a result, any employee who believes he/she has been wrongfully denied a sales commission or bonus should immediately contact an attorney to preserve and pursue a claim to unpaid sales commissions or bonuses.

 INDEPENDENT WHOLESALE SALES REPRESENTATIVES